samsquire/ideas4/README.md

 Communication is extremely expensive from a CPU perspective.
 We shouldn't need to communicate if we can avoid it.
 Microservice architecture has very little mechanical sympathy.

-# 150. System as a program and system difference evolution, overconstrained systems and softeare defined system
+# 150. System as a program and system difference evolution, overconstrained systems and software defined system

 If we raise the level of abstraction for how we define our system, we can create drastic changes to the system with less impacts than changing a system that is active.